frequency-chain/frequency/designdocs/provider_registration.md

 ## Proposal
 The basic workflow for provider registration is as follows:
+1. Any user can register to be a Provider.
-1. User stakes balance to become a provider.
+1. User pays the balance to become a provider.
 This is called a "Registration Fee".
+1. The "Registration Fee" is set by Governance.
 1. The "Registration Fee" is credited to the Chain Treasury (TBD).
 1. The provider's MSA id is added to storage on chain.